 Remember, everyone is going to want to work at a reputable hospital or facility.

 The first thing you need is a well-rounded application that stands out from the rest of the pack.
-If you take some time and personalize your resume, then it will be more likely to catch the eye of someone who is actually in charge of hiring new nurses.
+If you take some time and personalize your resume, then it will be more likely to catch the eye of someone who is actually in charge of hiring new pacu nurse.

 This means editing the title of your resume, part of your contact information, contact information with details (phone number and email address), email address, title, and printed name at the top of the page.